 Idaho Code, Title 67, Section 67-6509, 67-6511, 67-6512, and Title 9, Section 3-2-(B-2) of the Teton County Code.
-The public hearing for the Board of County Commission was duly noticed in the Teton Valley News on June 25th, 2025 and July 2nd, 2025.
-A notification was sent via mail to surrounding property owners within a 300-foot buffer area on June 18th, 2025.
-A notice was also posted on the property providing information about the public hearing on June 20th, 2025.
+The public hearing for the Board of County Commission was duly noticed in the Teton Valley News on March 26th, 2025 and April 2, 2025.
+A notification was sent via mail to surrounding property owners within a 300-foot buffer area on March 21, 2025.
+A notice was also posted on the property providing information about the public hearing on April 8th, 2025.

-D. Procedures for Appeals and Requests for Reconsideration

-1. Following notice and a hearing, as required by law, the reviewing official or body may affirm, reverse or modify the original decision after verification of compliance with applicable procedural and LDC standards.

-2. A written decision shall be provided to the applicant or affected person within sixty (60) days of receipt of the completed appeal or request for reconsideration.

-3. Where no written decision on a request for reconsideration is issued to the applicant within sixty (60) days of receipt of the completed application, the request for reconsideration is deemed denied, without further action by the applicant or the County.
+- D. Procedures for Appeals and Requests for Reconsideration - 1.
+Following notice and a hearing, as required by law, the reviewing official or body may affirm, reverse or modify the original decision after verification of compliance with applicable procedural and LDC standards. - 2.
+A written decision shall be provided to the applicant or affected person within sixty (60) days of receipt of the completed appeal or request for reconsideration. - 3.
+Where no written decision on a request for reconsideration is issued to the applicant within sixty (60) days of receipt of the completed application, the request for reconsideration is deemed denied, without further action by the applicant or the County.

-No other specific criteria are provided for consideration of a reconsideration.
+No other specific criteria is provided for consideration of an appeal.
 The Board should consider the information from the original application, the review criteria for the specific request for the variance, the information provided from the deliberation and written decision document of the PZC, and the information submitted in the applicant's request for appeal.